Commentary: Samsung’s gigantic mistake over the Galaxy Fold

 SCREEN FLAWS AND MORE

-Chinese rival Huawei’s plans to launch its folding handset, the 5G Mate X to the public no earlier than June 2019 may have inspired Samsung to accelerate its own release.
+Chinese rival Huawei’s plans to launch its folding handset the 5G Mate X to the public no earlier than June 2019 may have led Samsung to accelerate its own release.

 Huawei’s Mate X is expected to have hyper speed and memory which can download a movie in just “three seconds,” according to Huawei CEO Richard Yu who stood onstage at the 2019 Mobile World Congress in Barcelona last month.